 The St. Louis Senior Dog Project is a not-for-profit dog rescue organization specializing in older dogs but taking in and finding homes for dogs of all ages...even puppies.
-Meet your new best friend 11 to 3 Saturday, August 15 at the Kirkwood Petco or 10 to 2 at the Chesterfield Mall adoption event.
+Meet your new best friend 11 to 3 Saturday, October 25, and noon to 3 Sunday, October 26, in the Kirkwood Petco.
 To see which dogs will be there plus other available dogs, go Here.

 Are you an Amazon shopper?
 If you are, you can help St. Louis Senior Dog Project while you shop online.
 Start your shopping at our Amazon Smile URL.

 Yes, sometimes dogs drive me crazy.
 Right now I feel like Buster and Bear are pawing away at my last shred of sanity (yes, I do have some left).
 And they're both such nice dogs!